rightbear/odin-sign_up_form/README.md

 # odin-sign_up_form
 Project: Sign-up Form

-This is the sixth project to work in the "JavaScript Basics"
+This is the sixth project to work in the "Intermediate HTML and CSS Course"

 Github page: https://rightbear.github.io/odin-sign_up_form/